 - Pour the boiling water into the cup.

 - Allow it to steep for five minutes till the tea becomes red.

 - Strain it and add honey to it for taste.

-- You can also buy hibiscus tea bags from the store, and it is the best time to drink hibiscus tea at night as it contains melatonin (good for sleep).
+- You can also buy hibiscus tea bags from the store, and the best time to drink hibiscus tea is at night as it contains melatonin (good for sleep).